ins8ai/Documents/database_design.md

 ## Considerations for Database Design (WIP):

-Because of the varied use cases/needs/objectives/context/constraints of different organisations and teams, it is impossible to have a single reference approach for storing transcripts.
-This document aims to capture relevant considerations and will be continously updated.
+Due to the varied use cases/needs/objectives/context/constraints of different organisations/teams, it is difficult to have a single reference approach for storing transcripts.
+This document aims to capture relevant considerations and will be updated.

 ### Table Schemas

-The following is an example database table schemas for storing transcripts.
+The following describe database table schemas for storing transcripts.

+They describe four tables:

+- Transcripts: Stores transcripts of each audio file as individual records
+- TranscriptDetails: Stores detailed transcripts where transcripts of each recording are split by time stamps and user id - essentially a flattened/exploded view of transcription_json column of Transcripts table.
+- AudioFiles: Stores file path and details of audio files to be transcribed
+- Users: Stores information about users

 #### Transcripts